ComposableFi/composable/.github/ISSUE_TEMPLATE/cli-daemon-issue.md

 # Description

+Supported are NixOs and Debian derived Linuxes on aarch64 and x86_64 architectures, uncluding running these in OCI containers.

-In order to report issue during usage of command line tools and daemons, please attach output of next command as run from directory you run tool.
+In order to report issue during usage of command line tools and daemons, please attach output of next commands as run from working directory you run command for:

 1. `uname -a`
 2. `nix version`